kammitama5/kammitama5.github.io/_posts/2018-12-01-Saturday-December-1st.md

   However, before that, I decided to learn more about Linux configs in general and got started on building my own VM, after delving into Linux configs in general.
 - Strangely, I had picked up a lot of the basics from my hackerspace.
 They've really taught me a lot.
-  At this one job I had, I was extremely bored and would take online classes on things like ```WireShark```, so I randomly know a bit about that stuff (through IEEE).
+  At this one job I had, I was extremely bored and sat a computer all day, so I would take online classes on things like ```WireShark```, so I randomly know a bit about that stuff (through IEEE).
 I even got a few certificates out of it through IEEE.
+Also, things would break a lot at that place, and an employee even hacked into the system remotely and deleted a bunch of stuff.
+I think that that also got me into programming and computers :D.
 - As for my Hackerspace,I have to make it back there at some point.
 I've heard they've moved (again).
 It's just tough to maintain a hackerspace that is community-driven.
 The people there are good people.
 If people don't show up, though, and don't submit dues, it kind of goes to all hell.